Abraham Mitra: Political career

 Following the footsteps of his father who worked for the Philippine government for a very long time, Baham Mitra entered politics at a very young age.
 Baham was a Presidential Consultant for Palawan from 1998 until 2000 under President Joseph Estrada.
 He became a member of the House of Representatives representing the second legislative district of Palawan for three consecutive terms until 2010.
 Programs and projects for the welfare of his representation were massively implemented as he lobbied for the national government to appropriate sufficient funds thereof.
 High priorities were made for health, education, environmental protection and for the prime mover of the province's growth-tourism.

 Mitra bid for a gubernatorial post during the 2010 synchronized local and national elections.
 His attempt was full of trials as he was lambasted with protests allegedly for his unqualified residency requirement for such position.
 This complicated saga begun as opponents accused Mitra of lying on his residency status.
-He claimed to had lived in a basement of a feed mill located in the municipality of Aborlan where he has been living since March 2008.
+He claimed to have lived in a basement of a feed mill located in the municipality of Aborlan where he has been living since March 2008.
 Legal battle ensued as it reached the Supreme Court where if finally tendered its decision on Mitra's favor in October 2010.

 Mitra's stint as the provincial governor is also dramatic as recall election followed as he seated in the provincial capitol.
 This made headlines as a sectoral group called Kilusan Love Malampaya (KLM) filed a petition for recall on alleged grounds of "loss of trust and confidence" in September 2011.
 In a statement, KLM accused Mitra of having "compromised" Palawan's interests for accepting Malacañang's offer of a significantly smaller portion of the province's share of royalties amounting to P60 billion paid by the Malampaya consortium operating the natural gas project in offshore northern Palawan close to the municipality of El Nido.
 However, this election did not realize, as the Commission of Elections was not able to decide on the matter immediately and the next mid-term elections for 2013 is just a few months away.
 Mitra ran for reelection in 2013 but lost to Jose Alvarez, whom he defeated in 2010.

 Mitra's leadership in the Palawan saw the province gain popularity for its promotion of sustainable development through economic and tourism synergy working hand in hand to achieve holistic progress.

 In 2016, President Rodrigo Duterte appointed him as chairman of the Games and Amusement Board.

 In 2025, Mitra ran for representative for Palawan's 3rd district but lost to Gil Acosta Jr.